 In other areas the game stumbles in trying to offer variety.
 The stealth sections are just silly – Kenshiro can take down an entire army with his fists – he hardly needs to sneak around anywhere.
 In fact, at any time where there isn’t combat, Ken’s Rage 2 creaks under an engine that isn’t designed for anything but combat.
 Between battles there’s also a “scrolls” system that offers a rudimentary (and rather dull) way to power-up and somewhat customise characters.
 It’s not much and eventually becomes a chore.

+All of these stumbling blocks are forgiven the moment the combat starts though.
+People often criticise the Warriors formula for failing to keep things fresh, and accuse every game that uses the formula as being “samey” but I have to wonder if those people have actually spent any time playing Warriors games.
 Dynasty Warriors games feature a free-flowing, fluid and graceful combat system.
-They're the elegant, cinematic-style games.
+They’re the elegant, cinematic-style games.
 Samurai Warriors games tend to focus more on individual duels with rival warlords than on bringing down thousands of warriors in each battle.

 A game like Warriors Orochi is more about fulfilling a fun fantasy, and then there’s other experiments – such as Trinity, which turns the formula into an RPG-style game.